saberland/saber/website/pages/docs/page-transition.md

 }
 ```

-Alternatively you can use page attribute `transition` as well, this is useful if you just want to use front matter:
+Or use the page attribute `transition`, this is useful if you just want to use front matter:

 ```yaml
 # A string